This is a guest blog post by Martin Boss, Founder of MultiMerch Systems.

 - Etsy-style, where every product is unique and belongs to one vendor only

 Decide whether or not you want to moderate products published by your vendors to keep your product catalog clean (the answer is probably yes, especially for a larger marketplace).
 If you do, make sure you have a moderation system in place to prevent delays.
-The last thing you want is for your vendors to wait a week to get their product published because you’re moderating thousands of products by hand.
+The last thing you want is for your vendors to wait a week to get their products published because you’re moderating thousands of products by hand.

 Processing payments and managing orders